The Good Kind of Old-Fashioned

 Why play is the real work

-Mary will tell you that a child’s cognitive abilities can sit up to twelve months ahead of or behind their peers in these early years — and that this is perfectly normal.
-Push formal reading and writing too soon, she warns, and you risk widening that gap, planting an early seed of “less than” in children who are developing right on their own schedule.
-Play, by contrast, builds the things that last: curiosity, resilience, risk-taking, even conflict resolution.
+A child’s cognitive abilities, Mary notes, can sit up to twelve months ahead of or behind their peers in these early years, and that’s perfectly normal.
+Push formal reading and writing too soon, she warns, and you risk widening that gap, planting an early seed of “less than” in children developing right on their own schedule.
+Play, by contrast, builds what lasts: curiosity, resilience, risk-taking, even conflict resolution.
 Those skills foster confidence, and confidence builds emotional safety.
-“When we feel safe,” she says, “then we can learn anything.”

 Happy families, valued staff

 Ask Mary what success looks like beyond the numbers and the answer is immediate: “Success very much looks like happy families.”
 She learned early that the path there runs through her teachers.
-When you care for your staff, they feel valued.
-Children pick up on the tiniest of emotions — when a teacher genuinely wants to be there, kids feel it, and they carry that feeling of love and being seen home to their parents.
+Children are remarkably attuned to the tiniest emotions, so when a teacher feels valued and genuinely wants to be there, a child feels it too, and carries that sense of love and being seen home to her parents.
 Everyone ends up feeling like they’re growing and like they belong.

 Where the good ideas come from